 The sewer study evaluated demands in the existing conditions, future conditions, and a "buildout sensitivity" worst-case scenario that considered greater growth at a regional level, in Placer County and in the City's Downtown Specific Plan.
-Demand in the existing condition within the Plan Area would be 0.23 mgd, in the future condition would be 0.25 mgd, and in the buildout sensitivity scenario would be 0.34 mgd.
+Demand in the existing condition with the Corridor Plan would be 0.33 mgd, in the future condition would be 0.34 mgd, and in the buildout sensitivity scenario would be 0.49 mgd.

 Capacity deficiency or performance criteria are used to determine when infrastructure capacity reaches a stage where an improvement project is needed.
-The results of this analysis indicate that no improvements are needed in the Plan Area, and that buildout development in the Plan Area do not contribute to the need for future improvements, but in the buildout condition there are four shallow manholes located on a line serving the Douglas-Sunrise Corridor Plan that slightly exceed criteria.
+The results of this analysis indicate that no improvements are needed in the Plan Areas, but in the buildout condition there are four shallow manholes located on a line serving the Douglas-Sunrise Corridor Plan Area that slightly exceed criteria.
 These manholes are located within an existing creek which has lower ground elevation, resulting in the allowable height of the manholes to be less than five feet above the crown of the gravity pipeline.
 Therefore, any amount of additional surcharge in these shallow manholes exceeds the five-foot freeboard standard.
 Under buildout conditions, with or without the Corridor Plans, the model predicts additional surcharge will be added to the main Cirby Creek Trunk A sewer, which extends to the shallow manholes; the future surcharge condition should be remedied.

 The sewer study evaluated a potential solution to relieve Cirby Trunk A, which would consist of the installation of a relief sewer line to convey excess flows into Cirby Trunk B. The project is required due to buildout flows from the sewershed upstream, which includes development both in the City of Roseville as well as other South Placer Wastewater Authority partner agencies.
 The improvement is not needed in the existing condition but is needed to support buildout conditions.
-Though the Corridor Plans do not by themselves trigger the need for the improvement, and the Douglas-Harding Corridor Plan does not contribute to the need for improvements, development in the Douglas-Sunrise Corridor Plan will contribute to cumulative surcharge conditions.
+Though the Corridor Plans do not by themselves trigger the need for the improvement, development in the Douglas-Sunrise Corridor Plan will contribute to cumulative surcharge conditions.
 The City will need to incorporate these cumulative conditions into future planning and improvement programs.